Qualified immunity: Saucier v. Katz

 In Saucier v.
-Katz, military officers Saucier and Parker were warned of possible protests during a speech from Vice President Albert Gore, Jr. When Katz began putting up a banner in defense of animal rights, Saucier detained Katz in his military van.
+Katz (2001), military officers Saucier and Parker were warned of possible protests during a speech from Vice President Albert Gore, Jr. When Katz began putting up a banner in defense of animal rights, Saucier detained Katz in his military van.
 Katz sued because he felt his Fourth Amendment rights had been violated.
 The court ultimately ruled in favor of Saucier, due to qualified immunity.
-The Supreme Court held that "the ruling on qualified immunity requires an analysis not susceptible of fusion with the question whether unreasonable force was used in making the arrest."
+The Supreme Court held that "the ruling on qualified immunity requires an analysis not susceptible of fusion with the question whether unreasonable force was used in making the arrest".
 In other words, the analysis applied to claims of excessive force is not the same as the analysis applied to the merits of the claim.
 The Court's decision in this case provides a two-step inquiry into claims brought against a government official: first, whether the official's actions violated the constitutional rights of the plaintiff, and second, whether those rights were clearly established at the time of the incident.

 Pearson v.
 Callahan

-The Supreme Court's decision in Pearson et al. v.
+The Supreme Court's 2009 decision in Pearson et al. v.
 Callahan overturned its decision in Saucier v.
 Katz and the two-step inquiry giving more discretion to the lower courts.
 The inquiry into the law or into the Constitution in relation to similar cases brought before the courts was up to the courts to decide.

 Application of qualified immunity

 Discretionary function requirement

 Qualified immunity only applies to acts that are "discretionary" rather than ministerial.
 Courts specifically distinguish discretionary acts from ministerial acts.
 A discretionary act requires an official to determine "whether an act should be done or a course pursued" and to determine the best means of achieving the chosen objective.
 By contrast, a ministerial act is of a "clerical nature" – the official is typically required to perform the action regardless of their own opinion.
 Even ministerial tasks will sometimes involve a small amount of discretion, but this discretion will not necessarily satisfy the requirements of qualified immunity.
+Conversely, the discretionary function requirement also restricts the availability of qualified immunity to actions taken "within the scope of an official's duties."
+Thus, if a government official acts beyond the bounds of his authority, he is not protected by qualified immunity.